The Mayflower Autonomous Ship Project

 The ship’s science experiments and live streaming of video and data from the ship all performed well for the time they were operational.
 Running on the IBM Cloud, the MAS400.com web portal displayed live video and data to over 40 thousand followers during the days of the Atlantic crossing attempt.

 “Despite the setback, we’ve learnt a lot and we’re more encouraged than ever that the Mayflower will safely navigate the world’s oceans in the near future,” said Brett Phaneuf, Director of the Mayflower Autonomous Ship Project.

-On June 15th, 2021, the ship developed a problem with its hybrid propulsion system resulting in a loss of full-power and speed.
+On the evening of June 17th, 2021, the ship developed a problem with its hybrid propulsion system resulting in a loss of full-power and speed.
 Following a remote assessment, ProMare’s support team determined that it was likely due to a mechanical issue with the ship’s generator that was not possible to repair without human intervention.